faisalahmedsifat/CSE434_Docker_Repo/docker_doc.md

 **What Does it do?**
 ```
-1. Create a new daemon cli.
+- Create a new Daemon CLI instance.
-2. Start the daemon cli.
+- Start the Daemon CLI using the provided options.
 ```

 ### Step 4: